Viva Zapata!: Production

-Filming and casting

-Filming took place in locations including Durango, Colorado, Roma, Texas, San Ygnacio, Texas in Zapata County, and New Mexico.
+Filming took place in locations around the American Southwest, including Durango, Colorado, Roma, Texas, San Ygnacio, Texas in Zapata County, and New Mexico.

 The screenplay was written by John Steinbeck based on Edgcomb Pinchon's 1941 book Zapata the Unconquerable.
 Steinbeck's screenplay has been published as a book along with a narrative of Zapata's life that Steinbeck also wrote.

-The film tends to romanticize Zapata and in doing so may distort the true nature of the Mexican Revolution.
-Zapata fought to free the land for the peasants of Morelos and the other southern Mexican states.
-The film inaccurately portrays Zapata as illiterate, but he was raised in a family with land and money, and he received an education.

 Barbara Leaming writes in her biography of Marilyn Monroe that Monroe tried to obtain a part in the film, but failed, presumably because of Darryl F. Zanuck's lack of faith in her ability, both as an actress and as a box-office draw.

 Reception

-Viva Zapata! received generally positive reviews from critics.
-Review aggregator Rotten Tomatoes reports that of 18 reviews, 61% of critics have given the film a positive review, with a rating average of 6.2/10.
+Viva Zapata! received generally mixed to positive reviews from critics.

 Bosley Crowther of The New York Times wrote a highly favorable review and commented that the film "... throbs with a rare vitality, and a masterful picture of a nation in revolutionary torment has been got by Director Elia Kazan."
 Variety, however, criticized the direction and script: "Elia Kazan's direction strives for a personal intimacy but neither he nor the John Steinbeck scripting achieves in enough measure."

 Senator John McCain listed Viva Zapata! as his favorite film of all time.